 MAO B inhibitors.
-These medications include selegiline (Eldepryl, Zelapar), rasagiline (Azilect) and safinamide (Xadago).
+These medications include selegiline (Zelapar), rasagiline (Azilect) and safinamide (Xadago).
 They help prevent the breakdown of brain dopamine by inhibiting the brain enzyme monoamine oxidase B (MAO B).
 This enzyme metabolizes brain dopamine.
-Side effects may include nausea or insomnia.
+Selegiline given with levodopa may help prevent wearing-off.

 These medications are not often used in combination with most antidepressants or certain narcotics due to potentially serious but rare reactions.
 Check with your doctor before taking any additional medications with an MAO B inhibitor.